JayLZhou/JayLZhou.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Ph.D.
 Candidate in the School of Data Science at [The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen)](https://sds.cuhk.edu.cn/endex.html), advised by Prof. [Yixiang Fang](https://fangyixiang.github.io/).
-Currently, i am a  visiting scholar in NUS, mentored by [Prof.Xiaokui Xiao](https://www.comp.nus.edu.sg/~xiaoxk/index.html).I am working closely with Prof. [Chenhao Ma](https://chenhao-ma.github.io/) and [Wensheng Luo](https://gearlessl.github.io/wensheng/).
+Currently, i am a  visiting scholar in NUS, mentored by [Prof.Xiaokui Xiao](https://www.comp.nus.edu.sg/~xiaoxk/index.html).
+I am working closely with Prof. [Chenhao Ma](https://chenhao-ma.github.io/) and [Wensheng Luo](https://gearlessl.github.io/wensheng/).
 I got my Master degree from Harbin Institute of Technology Shenzhen in June 2022, under the supervision of Prof. [Yunming Ye](https://scholar.google.com/citations?user=n30nnskAAAAJ&hl=zh-CN).
 Before that, I received my Bachelor's degree from Harbin Institute of Technology in June 2020.

 **<font color="#b81a64ff"> If all goes smoothly, I expect to graduate in January 2026 and begin my postdoctoral position in France shortly thereafter.</font>**